netbox-community/netbox/docs/customization/custom-scripts.md

 Custom scripts can be run via the web UI by navigating to the script, completing any required form data, and clicking the "run script" button.
 It is possible to schedule a script to be executed at specified time in the future.
 A scheduled script can be canceled by deleting the associated job result object.

+!!! note
+    To be able to view and run a custom script, a user must have the following view permissions:  `Extras > Script`, `Extras > ScriptModule`, `Core > ManagedFile`.
+As well as be assigned the extras.run_script permission as shown above.

 ### Via the API

 To run a script via the REST API, issue a POST request to the script's endpoint specifying the form data and commitment.
 For example, to run a script named `example.MyReport`, we would make a request such as the following: